rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 .. probably want to change where this appears relative to other items, figure out later

 Some of the ``pipetask`` commands later in this tutorial require you to specify an output collection where your new coadds will eventually be written to.
 As described in the notebook version of `tutorial 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_, you want to name your output collection as something like ``u/<Your User Name>/<Collection Identifier>``.
-As an concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is a Linux environment variable that stores your RSP user name).
+As a concrete example, throughout the rest of this tutorial ``u/$USER/custom_coadd_window1_cl00`` is used as the collection name (``$USER`` is a Linux environment variable that stores your RSP user name).

 3.2 Build your custom-defined pipeline